What are minority discounts and when do they apply?

 In summary, whether or not a minority discount is to apply in a given situation centers on whether the shareholder has control, and to the extent that the shareholder is restricted, both in the ability to govern the company and their ability to realize a return on their investment.
 As the value implications can be significant, a Chartered Business Valuator can be useful in providing assistance on these issues.

-If you would like more information about minority discounts or have questions and comments about this article, please contact Frank Hounjet, CPA, CA, CBV at Virtus Group Chartered Professional Accountants & Business Advisors 306-653-6100 or [email protected].
+If you would like more information about minority discounts or have questions and comments about this article, please contact Frank Hounjet, CPA, CA, CBV at Virtus Group Chartered Professional Accountants & Business Advisors 306-653-6100 or fill out the form below.